 Located in Glengarriff Harbor in Bantry Bay in County Cork, Garnish is a small, sheltered island that was once privately owned.
 Sometimes known by the name Ilnacullin, Garnish Island is famous for its beautiful landscaped gardens.
 The island was once owned by John Annan Bryce, a member of Parliament from Belfast.
 After buying Garish in 1910, the British politician worked with garden designer Harold Peto to create manicured Edwardian gardens on the Irish island paradise.
 Bryce’s son donated the manicured island to the Irish people in 1953.
 You can explore the extensive gardens by catching the ferry that leaves for Garnish Island from Glengarriff from March to October.

 Achill is the largest island off the coast of Ireland and one of the easiest to visit because it is attached to the mainland by the Michael Davitt Bridge.
 The bridge connects the villages of Achill Sound and Polranny in County Mayo.
 Achill Island has been inhabited since the Neolithic Age (about 4,000 BC) and still has a population of around 2,700 people.
 One of the most popular attractions on the island is Carrickkildavnet Castle, a fortified tower house from the 15th century that was once owned by the power O’Malley family.
-In addition to villages and ruins, the island is known for its rugged natural beauty and have five Blue Flag beaches.
-The cliffs of Croaghaun on the western side of the island are some of highest in Europe, and Slievemore mountain offers sweeping views out to sea.
+In addition to villages and ruins, the island is known for its rugged natural beauty and has five Blue Flag beaches.
+The cliffs of Croaghaun on the western side of the island are some of the highest in Europe, and Slievemore mountain offers sweeping views out to sea.

 Rathlin Island is the only inhabited island off of Northern Ireland and happens to be the island that lies the furthest north as well.
 The L-shaped isle is just six miles long and one mile wide, which is more than enough space for the 150 residents who call Rathlin home.
 A ferry leaves from Ballycastle in County Antrim to take daytrippers six miles across the Straits of Moyle to explore the island.
 Rathlin is a popular spot for seabirds and one of the best places in Ireland to catch a glimpse of Puffin colonies between April and July.